Fire Hazards Where You Live

 If any appliances or extension cords in your home get hot to the touch or show signs of wear, do not use them.
 You can recycle worn extension cords at your local Best Buy, and you can find safe and environmentally friendly ways to dispose of old appliances through the EPA’s Responsible Appliance Disposal program.

-You can prevent your cords for wearing out in the first place by keeping cords out of the path of any foot traffic, not forcing cords into spaces that may pinch or crimp them, and never using staples or nails to attach cords to a baseboard or wall.
+You can prevent your cords from wearing out in the first place by keeping cords out of the path of any foot traffic, not forcing cords into spaces that may pinch or crimp them, and never using staples or nails to attach cords to a baseboard or wall.

 Finally, you should never run a cord under a rug, since it prevents the cord from releasing heat and keeps it out of your sight, so you are less likely to notice if a problem develops.